Abdelmohsenn/AI-Projects/README.md

-# 🧠 NLP/ML/DL Projects
+# 🧠 AI Projects

 Welcome to my collection of ML and Deep Learning projects.
-Each project focuses on a real-world problem and demonstrates various deep learning techniques using modern Python libraries.

 ---